-At the Diamond Head side, at the Waikiki Shell, you’ll find free unlimited time parking which is almost always available on Montserrat Avenue.
+On the Diamond Head side, at the Waikiki Shell, you’ll find free unlimited time parking which is almost always available on Montserrat Avenue.
 You can park overnight too.
 Do watch for signs indicating occasional closures for special events.
-The nearby zoo lot charges $1.00 an hour (credit cards accepted) with a 4-hour maximum at any one time.
+The nearby zoo lot charges $1.50 an hour (credit cards accepted) with a 4-hour maximum at any one time.
 We’ve parked overnight here many times over the years without issue.

 Tip: This works great for day parking as well as overnight parking at nearby Waikiki Hotels.
 Google Maps.

-Located at opposite ends of Waikiki, these streets have free parking too.
+Located at opposite ends of Waikiki, these streets still have free parking too.

 7. Side streets off of Kalakaua and Kuhio Avenues.

 Here you’ll find metered parking with a range of prices starting at $1 per hour.